bluzbrothers/StayHealthy.MonitorMe-Kata2024/ADR/ADR-005-patient-registration-out-of-scope.md

 Accepted

 ## Context:
-The "MonitorMe" project, focused on patient monitoring, encountered the need to address the bounded context of sensors after implementing event sourcing.
+During the event storming session, a business need emerged for patient registration and linking sensors to patients.
+The decision is to keep this functionality outside the monitor me system's scope.
+The consequences are that the system under development must align with an existing solution.
+Additionally, a positive aspect is that there is no need to implement this within the project scope.

 ## Decision:
-Decision ADR-007 is to create a separate bounded context for sensors, responsible for delivering data to the system.
-In response to a client inquiry, it was clarified that the system does not handle the sensor context.
-The advantage of this decision is that hardware responsibilities are kept outside the scope of this system.
-However, a drawback is the lack of a known protocol, necessitating the assumption that data will be streamed to the MonitorMe system.
+The decision is to exclude patient registration and sensor-patient linkage from the system scope.

 ## Consequences:
 ### Pros:
-- Clear separation of concerns, with hardware responsibilities external to the system.
+- Seamless alignment with an existing solution.
-- Avoidance of direct involvement with sensor context.
+- Avoidance of implementing additional features within the project scope.

 ### Cons:
-- Absence of a defined protocol, requiring the assumption of data streaming to the MonitorMe system.
+- The need for the system to adapt to an external solution.